sathya119/sathya119.github.io/content/index.md

 ---
 title: Sai-Brain
 ---
-# Welcome to Sai-Brain
+# Organised Chaos Ahead!

 Hi!
 I’m Sai and this is an overview of my brain.
+Why is it called Sai Brain?

+**Inspo:** My dad owns a domain called “saibrains” and I have had an email under that forever.
+So, I stole his idea and used it for this Digital Garden 😆

 I publish my academic and co-curricular notes here.